 30th August: Slowly he became aware of his shortcomings and tried to be more conscious of the time devoted to group-work.
 He explicitly encouraged the students to work more independently in their groups.
 He was beginning to trust the students' abilities of learning: "Many times I will leave them, but I will leave them with that doubt that I am not happy, so they will see where the problem is, if any, but I don't like guiding them in that direction."

 10th October: Mr L appeared quite comfortable with group-work.
 After assessment he again diversified the class for IMK consolidation.
 He prepared extra activities for those who performed well while he himself interacted with the others.
 Pupils got down to work quickly and continued so most of the lesson.
 When asked how he felt, he said: "I think it helped the 'front' (consolidation) pupils.
 But I think I will have to assess them again to be more sure."
 He was becoming more convinced of the benefits of group-work and of diversifying: "In the smaller groups I find that I can be more attentive to them whereas the others who I feel don't need that much attention can go ahead."
 He was gaining confidence in the ability of children to work on their own.

-3^{rd} November: Mr L was very frustrated by his lack of success in having the students do their homework and he constantly expressed his disappointment.
-He maintained groupwork and some diversification but started to express dissatisfaction: "I might be neglecting the stronger pupils and I need to work on this".
+3rd November: Mr L was very frustrated by his lack of success in having the students do their homework and he constantly expressed his disappointment.
+He related most of this failure both to the lack of school culture in this area and to the pupils' own laziness: "They were going to 'drop' (stay down a class), and the reason being that they are lazy...".
+He maintained group-work and some diversification but started to express dissatisfaction: "I might be neglecting the stronger pupils and I need to work on this".
 His beliefs and attitudes seemed to have undergone major changes.
 He was aware that he was battling on three fronts: 1) the children's views of what mathematics is; 2) school and department regulations; 3) his old practices and beliefs.